 - Personal credit dependence: Bank loans heavily weight owner FICO.
 Shops with sub-680 owner credit are usually declined regardless of business performance.

-What Shop-Friendly Lenders Actually Look At
+What Shop-Friendly Funders Actually Look At

 - Monthly deposits: $10,000+/month is the baseline, $25K+ unlocks better terms.